MAMDANI’S ILL-ADVISED PLAN FOR NYC’S HOMELESS

 CONCLUSION

 At this time, as we mark the passage of another anniversary of JFK’s assassination, we are reminded that these issues, and others, have still not been resolved to many Americans’ satisfaction.
-As time passes, it seems they probably never will be.
+Conspiracy theorists maintain that there is much information that has remained classified all these years.
+If so, perhaps, President Donald Trump’s administration will make it available to the public.
+After all this time, why not?

 For you readers of a certain age, what are your memories of the assassination and its aftermath?
 Where were you when you heard the awful news?
 I would like to know.